Sign up below to get notified by email when we launch:

 Always insure your engagement ring for its real monetary value.
 If you underinsure your engagement ring, you may pay some money out of your pocket to replace it.
 An insurance company will only pay up to your policy limits.

-Let’s say your diamond engagement ring is worth $10,000, and your policy limit is $2,500.
-In that case, your insurer will only pay $2,500 if it’s stolen.
-So, you will lose $7,500 in value just by underinsuring your engagement ring.
+Let’s say your diamond engagement ring is worth $10,000, and your policy limit is $1,000.
+In that case, your insurer will only pay $1,000 (minus your deductible) if it’s stolen.
+So, you will lose $9,000 in value just by underinsuring your engagement ring.

-At Goodcover, the most we’ll pay out on our standard policy for jewelry is $1,500.
-However, our SUPERGOOD plan covers an individual item up to $5,000 without a deductible for most insured damages, including fire damage.
+At Goodcover, the most we’ll pay out on our standard policy for jewelry is $1,000.
+However, our SUPERGOOD plan can cover jewelry from $5,000 up to $20,000 without a deductible for most insured damages, including fire damage.
 Paying your deductible unlocks further payouts under your personal property coverage (Coverage C) if your ring is worth more.
-Accidental damage is also covered under SUPERGOOD – up to the $5,000 limit only.
+Accidental damage is also covered under SUPERGOOD, so if you drop your ring and get a scratch on it, Goodcover can help.

 If you have an engagement ring (or another jewelry item) that’s particularly expensive, you may want to choose alternate coverage or find an insurer with higher per-item limits than Goodcover offers.